-To classify a capital instrument into the FVOCI category is possible only for instruments of long-term and strategic importance.
-During initial recognition this option is irrevocable and can be done at the level of an individual instrument.
-The capital instrument included in the FVOCI category is subsequently measured at fair value recognized in other comprehensive income.
-If the instrument is sold, the result cannot be recognized in the income statement.
-The only exception is income from dividends, which are always recognized in the income statement.
+To classify a capital instrument into the FVOCI category it

+was possible only for instruments of long-term and strategic importance.
+During initial recognition this option was irrevocable and could be done at the level of an individual instrument.
+The capital instrument included in the FVOCI category was subsequently measured at fair value recognized in other comprehensive income.
+If the instrument was sold, the result was not recognized in the income statement.
+The only exception was income from dividends, which was always recognized in the income statement.